Programmatic Mutation

 builder.glyph(0).clearIndicators();

-// B86 removed, B97 preserved: now 'B291;B97'To clear everything including semantic:
+// B86 removed, B97 preserved: now 'B291;B97'To clear everything including the semantic, use the empty apply with stripSemantic:

-builder.glyph(0).clearIndicators({ stripSemantic: true });
+builder.glyph(0).applyIndicators('', { stripSemantic: true });

 // now 'B291'Word-Level Indicators